 This page contains a listing of practitioners whose practice areas include the treatment of anxiety, i.e.

-anxiety therapists.
+therapist for anxiety.
 But first...an important Question and Answer.

 I highly recommend that you read the following information before browsing the listings.
 However, if you want

 to bypass the article you can do so by clicking

 Question: Do I have to back to a life like in psychotherapy?

 I gather that this person’s psychotherapy was not a positive experience.
 It's a great opportunity to